 3. Cockroach Traps

-One of the only downfalls of using a roach trap is the fact that it can get messy and gross once the roaches start dying.
-If you are afraid of picking up dead roaches then it might be a good idea to start looking for a brave friend or neighbor that will help with the cleanup process.
+One of the only downfalls of using a roach trap is the fact that it gets quite messy once the roaches start dying.

 Roach sprays do have a downside, dead roaches are gross and many of us don’t want to come near a roach even if it is dead.